In the Fall of 1929 a Wave of Panic Selling Gripped the Stock Market as a Result of Stupidity

 The Primary Cause: Greed and Speculation

-The primary catalyst for the panic selling in 1929 was a sudden realization among investors that stock prices had become grossly inflated.
+The primary catalyst for the 1929 panic selling was investors’ sudden realization that stock prices had become grossly inflated.
 As Mark Twain astutely observed, “History doesn’t repeat itself, but it often rhymes.”
 The speculative mania of the 1920s rhymed dangerously with the Dutch Tulip Mania of the 17th century and the South Sea Bubble of the 18th century.

 The buying frenzy that characterized the late 1920s was driven by greed and a pervasive fear of missing out.
 Investors caught up in the euphoria abandoned their sense of prudence and caution.
 They ignored the warning signs, such as the overvaluation of stocks and the excessive use of margin debt.
 By the time the market peaked in September 1929, stocks were trading at price-to-earnings ratios of over 15, far above historical averages (source: Robert Shiller’s research).